Stephen Lawrence Professional Scholarship

 How to apply

 To apply for the scholarship complete the application form and return to firstname.lastname@example.org

-The deadline for applications is 5pm on Friday 20 October 2017.
+The deadline for applications has now been extended to 5pm on Friday 24 November 2017.
 Any applications received after this point will not be considered.

 The Stephen Lawrence Charitable Trust encourages applications from Black Minority and Ethnic Groups and those from disadvantaged, marginalised and low-income backgrounds to apply for this scholarship.